 Generally speaking, I don’t do so well in groups, large or small.
 I don’t always do well one on one with people either.
 Actually, I don’t do well with animals or with other living things.
 I can’t even keep most plants alive for long.

 Maybe it’s another manifestation of my intensity or my introversion or my high sensitivity or my anxiety or my menopause or all of the above or something worse.
 Whatever, I’m just not all that good at it.
 Also, I’m a lapsed MSW.
-And people tend to like me, some even love me.
+And people tend to like me, some even adore me.
 Go figure.

 I’ve been told that it’s obvious I have a heart for people and for justice.
 I think that’s true.
 I really do like people – mostly – and I sincerely care about them.
 Eh, actually, I love humanity, but people?
 Not so much.
 I’ve come to realize I’m just not so good with them unless I interact with them in small doses, with frequent breaks.
-Sometimes I wish I could care for most of them from afar so I could reserve my energy for when I really need to step up to the plate live and in person.
+Sometimes I wish I could care for most of them from afar so I could reserve my energy for when I really need to step up to the plate in person.
 Because constantly *being there* wears me way the hell out, and if I don’t take really good care, I go down the tubes.